Search Icon

 Blended Grass Seed Turf

-Eco are proud stockists of the excellent Rolawn Medallion and Harrowden turf.
+Eco are proud stockists of the excellent Rolawn Medallion and Hallstone Range turf.
 Both of these types of turf are created with a mix of seeds including ryegrass and fescue.
-The combined qualities of these grasses make Rolawn Medallion turf and Harrowden turf a favourite with landscapers and ground managers.
+The combined qualities of these grasses make Rolawn Medallion turf and Hallstone turf a favourite with landscapers and ground managers.